 Sharing is truly caring.
 It's an old cliché, but one that rings true.
 If you try to take too much of the universal pie, you will not be happy and those around you will not be happy either.
 Overpopulation is just another form of greed.
 Yes, the early religions encouraged everyone to be fruitful and multiply, but there came a point when it became harmful to the world to continue having child after child after child.
 There is only so much the planet will support before self-destruction becomes apparent.
 Wars are fought over space to live in.
 Food becomes scarce.
 Don't become a statistic.
 Become a human instead.

-Don't Harm People or Abuse Animals
+Don't Harm People, the Environment, or Animals

 The absolute Golden Rule - Always treat others as you would wish to be treated.
 Don't abuse animals, they are our friends, companions, and source of life.